manodeep/Corrfunc/docs/source/modules/index.rst

 Here we present docstrings of the most commonly used functions and classes grouped together by functionality.
 Many docstrings contain example code to demonstrate basic usage.
-For documentation of functions not listed here, see `api/modules`.
+For documentation of functions not listed here, see :py:mod:`Corrfunc`.

 Reading input data
 ~~~~~~~~~~~~~~~~~~